How to keep your dog safe around pools and water

 - Get your dog a life jacket, especially if you take him out on a boat or a dock.

 - Steer clear of bodies of water with blue-green algae.
 It can make your buddy sick.
+(You can also search for your local area before you to go see if there are active warnings about algae)

 - Check the current of a river or a creek.
 Make sure it isn’t too strong to let your dog swim.